mozmeao/ee-infra-jenkins/README.md

 [GitHub](https://wiki.jenkins-ci.org/display/JENKINS/Github+Plugin)
 and
 [GitHub Pull Request Builder](https://wiki.jenkins-ci.org/display/JENKINS/Github+pull+request+builder+plugin).
 Read the instructions on how to enable these.
-In some cases the plugins fail to install their hooks but you can still add them manually.
+In some cases, the plugins fail to install their hooks, but you can still add them manually.

 For GitHub